Mehdi-Mani/KeyDisplayVuePlugin/README.md

 ![Product Name Screen Shot][product-screenshot2]

-KeyDisplayPlugin ,as the name implies, is a plugin for Vue 3 that displays key pressed on your screen.
+KeyDisplayPlugin ,as the name implies, is a plugin for Vue 3 that displays key pressed on your screen and link them to events as shortcut.
 KeyDisplayPlugin is a standalone component and require almost no dependencies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>